ishantyagi34/TwitterSentimentAnalysis/README.md

 # Twitter Sentiment Analysis

-A web application that categorizes tweets into positive, negative or neutral based on the sentiment.
+A web application that categorizes tweets into positive, negative, or neutral based on the sentiment.